Quantum Information Meets Quantum Matter -- From Quantum Entanglement to Topological Phase in Many-Body Systems

-An example of unstable gapped quantum liquids is given by symmetry breaking states.
-Those unstable gapped quantum liquids are in a different gLU class from the trivial phase, and thus are non-trivial gapped quantum liquid phases.
+Example of unstable gapped quantum liquids are given by symmetry breaking states.
+These unstable gapped quantum liquids are in a different gLU class from the trivial phase, and thus are non-trivial gapped quantum liquid phases.

 Let us consider an example of the unstable gapped quantum liquids, the 1D transverse Ising model with the Hamiltonian (with periodic boundary condition)

 where $Z_i$ and $X_i$ are the Pauli $Z/X$ operators acting on the $i$th qubit.
 The Hamiltonian $H^\text{tIsing}_{N_k}(B)$ has a $\mathbb{Z}_2$ symmetry, which is given by $\prod_{i=1}^{N_k}X_i$.
 The gapped ground states are non-degenerate for $B>1$.
 For $0\leq B<1$, the gapped ground states are two-fold degenerate.
 The degeneracy is unstable against perturbation that breaks the $\mathbb{Z}_2$ symmetry.